Welcome to Building Technology Press. Our books are available in digital and/or print format.

 Christoph Reinhart | 2014

+Learn the fundamentals of daylighting and how to design with the sun.
 This is volume I of the Daylighting Handbook series.
 The book is organized into two parts, Fundamentals and Designing with the Sun.
 Fundamentals serves as a general introduction to daylighting, its implementation and daily and seasonal availability.
 It also explains how light helps us to perceive the world around us and to maintain our circadian rhythm.
 A practical approach to building massing via rules of thumb is followed by methods to determine where the sun is located in the sky throughout the year.
 This information is then used to design static shading devices.
 The book closes with an introduction to heliodon studies using physical models.

 Daylighting Handbook II